RZEROSTERN/contagion-crossplatform/README.md

 - Hero: Made by tokka https://opengameart.org/users/tokka and licensed under Creative Commons CC-BY-3.0.
 Link at original https://opengameart.org/content/2d-hero.

 ## Technical Stack
-- C# with FNA.
+- C# with Monogame.
-- For assets I've used MonoGame for compiling XNB files for fonts.

 # Pre-requisites for executing
+## Windows
 You must install the Microsoft XNA FX 4.0 Redistributable.
-You may download it here:
+You may download it here: https://www.microsoft.com/en-us/download/details.aspx?id=20914

-https://www.microsoft.com/en-us/download/details.aspx?id=20914
+## MacOS and Linux
+Until now, there are no pre-requisites.

 # Special acknowledgments
 I want to say thanks to Michael Hicks because with his main tutorial I could be able to keep going this small game.
 If you see this, I'll give you at least a beer for the teachings you gave to the game development community.